alehano/gobootstrap/README.md

 ## Some of used external packages:

 Here is a list of used packages.
-You might read their docs to use them.
+You might have to read their docs to use them.

 * [Chi](https://github.com/go-chi/chi)
 * [Pongo2](https://github.com/flosch/pongo2)